tiagoCMatias/cinema-mono/README.md

-# Build a NodeJS monolith and deploy it to Docker
+# Build a Monolithic system with NodeJS & MongoDB and deploy it to Docker

 ![](./mono.png)